EOFY Offer: 90% off your plan for your first 3 months

 Key takeaways

-• Calculate both gross profit margin (revenue minus direct costs divided by revenue) and net profit margin (revenue minus all expenses divided by revenue) to understand different aspects of your business efficiency and overall profitability.
+• Calculate both gross profit margin and net profit margin to understand different aspects of your business efficiency and overall profitability.
+Gross profit margin is revenue minus direct costs, divided by revenue.
+Net profit margin is revenue minus all expenses, divided by revenue.

-• Track your profitability metrics monthly for regular monitoring and immediately when costs change significantly, focusing on trends rather than daily fluctuations to make informed business decisions.
+• Track your profitability metrics monthly for regular monitoring.
+Also track them immediately when costs change significantly.
+Focus on trends rather than daily fluctuations to make informed business decisions.

-• Use accounting software to automate profitability calculations and access real-time metrics, which eliminates manual errors and provides instant access to profit and loss statements for any period.
+• Use accounting software to automate how you calculate profitability and access real-time metrics.
+This eliminates manual errors and provides instant access to profit and loss statements for any period.

-• Compare your profit margins against industry benchmarks from sources like the Australian Taxation Office to determine if your business performance is competitive and identify areas for improvement.
+• Compare your profit margins against industry benchmarks and small business benchmarks from sources like the Australian Taxation Office.
+This helps you determine if your business performance is competitive and identify areas for improvement.

 What profitability means in small business